jizhang/jizhang.github.com/source/_posts/2024-01-05-migrate-from-pip-requirements-txt-to-poetry.md

 When you have `python3.11` and `python3.12` in the `PATH`, you can use `poetry env use 3.12` to switch versions.
 Poetry also works with [pyenv][5], or even [custom-built Python binary][6].

-If you prefer creating virtual environment under the project's directory, set `virtualenvs.in-project` to `true`.
-It also works when there is already a `.venv` folder in the project.
+If you prefer creating the virtual environment under the project's directory, set `virtualenvs.in-project` to `true`.
+Configurations are by default set globally.
+Add `--local` to set it [locally in the project][9].
+Another option is to create virtualenv on your own.
+Make sure the folder is named `.venv` and Poetry will automatically pick it up.

 ```
 % poetry env remove --all